gitpod-demos/hashicat-aws/README.md

 https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/roles

-Under Trust Relationships click on **Edit Trust Policy** and copy the following JSON, replacing the ARN with the one for your own idp.
+Under the Trust Relationships tab for your role, click on **Edit Trust Policy** and copy the following JSON, replacing the ARN with the one for your own idp.

 The StringLike URL should be replaced with the GitHub organization (or username) where you have the hashicat-aws repo stored.